DanielIAvila/EXIOBASE-v3.4/README.md

 In the coming months, I will add some codes I am writing to merge SUTs from Canada, USA and Mexico (NAFTA signatory countries) and link these to EXIOBASE.

 This work intends to help me to publish some articles in my "academic" and professional life.
+Feel free to share and use this code, I do not know if a cite is required; but if you think I can contribute to your work let me know.